shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 I consistently struggled to make my point in discussions.
 This has always been the case, actually.
 I gave up expressing my opinions long ago.
 Even when I became more confident in my ideas, I failed to get my point across.
 It's common to interrupt a conversation partner, but I couldn't recover from conversational interruptions the way others could.

 My brain was a paradox.
 I knew I was smart but I never sounded smart.
-I couldn't share my ideas even I knew I was right.
+I couldn't share my ideas even when I knew I was right.

 I'm a great teacher and I can explain things well, but unless it was something I'd taught many times before or rehearsed I'd still get stuck mid-sentence.